 Online therapy can be a great option for people who are nervous about getting mental health help, or for those who are busy and lead such hectic lives they simply can’t fathom fitting one more thing onto their plate.
 Online therapy offers more than just convenience though.
 It’s also an incredibly private experience that many people thrive in.
 Most plans are covering telehealth and online services now, which makes getting therapy as simple as logging onto a platform or app.

 Looking for online therapy that takes insurance?
-Talkspace is covered by a number of providers.
+Talkspace is covered by a number of mental healthcare providers.
 To see if your employer or health plan will cover your therapy, check out our full partner list.
 If therapy is covered by your insurance, learn how to find a therapist online with us.

 1. American Psychological Association (APA). https://www.apa.org. https://www.apa.org/.
 Published 2021.
 Accessed November 8, 2021